6 Steps for Creating a Well-Crafted Product Story

 To complicate things, each product manager tends to plan and present their roadmap differently.
-The problems don’t become apparent until the roadmaps need to be consolidated into a single view for the executive team and other stakeholders.
+As a result, the problems don’t become apparent until the roadmaps need to be consolidated into a single view for the executive team and other stakeholders.

 Here are some tips for getting consistency across teams when planning and presenting your roadmap.